zevo-enterprise/zevo-enterprise/README.md

+## Gambling Games, The Casino Games

+<h3>the game gambling is mathematically designed to transfer the player's money to the house over time. </h3>

 ## Responsible: The Bigger question???

 <h3>I planted sulky orange, and I owe myself sulky orange, am I crazy, retarded or devilish??? </h3>